-In conjunction with the Health Board's Workforce & Organisational Development Directorate, all cases developed that were linked to a current employee were referred to the relevant workforce contact, and subsequent workforce reviews / disciplinary cases were completed following the sharing of intelligence around the Counter Fraud findings.
+In conjunction with the Health Board's Workforce and Organisational Development Directorate, all cases developed that were linked to a current employee were referred to the relevant workforce contact, and subsequent workforce reviews / disciplinary cases were completed following the sharing of intelligence around the Counter Fraud findings.
 Additionally, as a matter of professional routine practice, where investigations involved members of professional bodies, referrals were made to each respective body, allowing them the opportunity to consider undertaking their own investigations with regards to the conduct of the specific individual involved.
 Such relationships and professional working practices will continue through the current working period, and continued liaison will remain for cases carried forward.

 Communication and awareness development have been utilised on a targeted basis throughout the year.
-Training was provided to high-risk staff groups such as Finance, Estates and Medicines Management.
-Fraud awareness training was also delivered in response to emerging fraud risk such as staff who work within finance and procurement, where an increase in Mandate Fraud was identified at a National Level.
-This sits alongside the mass awareness programme which utilised mass communications to deliver the counter fraud message via newsletters, social media, global email system, staff alerts and bulletin board.
+Training was provided to high-risk staff groups such as Procurement, Medical and Nursing teams, which includes Overseas Nurses and Doctors, and Workforce and OD.
+This sits alongside the mass awareness programme which utilised mass communications to deliver the counter fraud message via face-to-face awareness events, e-newsletters, social media, global email system, staff alerts and bulletin board.